 The most obvious change in autumn is visible in nature.
-The wind is picking up, the days become shorter, and most importantly, the colors are changing.
+The wind is picking up, the days become shorter, and most importantly, the colours are changing.
 The lush greens of the summer are making room for a more earthy palette of oranges, reds and yellows.
 When strolling through forests, the leaves on the ground make that distinctive autumn sound.
 Knowing that a hot chocolate is waiting when coming home, the cosy vibes are complete.

 The transformation of nature however, is not the only transition we are experiencing.
 This season invites us all to generally embrace the energy of change, of letting go and starting something new.